dcos/dcos/packages/adminrouter/extra/src/README.md

 ## Endpoints documentation

-All Admin Router endpoints are documented using [nginxdox](https://github.com/karlkfi/ngindox) tool, which uses special format of the comments in order to describe endpoint configuration, and automatically parse it into HTML documents.
+All Admin Router endpoints are documented using the [nginxdox](https://github.com/karlkfi/ngindox) tool, which uses special format of the comments in order to describe endpoint configuration, and automatically parse it into HTML documents.
 Please check the project documentation for more details.

-Admin Router CI automatically checks if the endpoint documentation generated using nginxdox and embedded into the repository is up to date.
-If not, the CI job is failed and the user needs to regenerate the docs and re-submit the PR.
+Admin Router CI automatically checks if the endpoint documentation generated using `nginxdox` and embedded into the repository is up to date.
+If not, the CI job fails and the user needs to regenerate the docs and re-submit the PR.

 The check is done by generating the documentation also during the build stage.
-If, after the nginxdox run, git detects uncommitted changes, then this means that the Admin Router configuration differs from the HTML documents that are committed into repository.
+If, after the `nginxdox` run, `git` detects uncommitted changes, then this means that the Admin Router configuration differs from the HTML documents that are committed into repository.
 This is done using `make check-api-docs` target.

-In order to regenerate the documentation files, one needs to execute `make api-docs` file and commit the changes into the repository.
+In order to regenerate the documentation files, one needs to execute the `make api-docs` file and commit the changes into the repository.

 ## Ports summary